 The reason is that our brains are programmed to only remember fear, stress and negative associations from threatening situations.
 From an evolutionary perspective, this makes a lot of sense!

 Imagine a dog being chased by a bear and just barely escaping.

-Even though the outcome was positive, the dog needs to remember the negative event and be very scared and ready to run fast again the next time he encounters a bear.
+Even though the outcome was positive, the dog needs to remember the negative event and be very scared and ready to run fast again the next time they encounter a bear.

 Being too positive about stressful events is not smart.
-The dog needs to learn that this was super scary and he will be even more anxious next time.
+The dog needs to learn that this was super scary and they will be even more anxious next time.

-Therefore, your dog must never feel “as if he is chased by a bear”.
-If you approach his trigger too closely, he will not be able to make any lasting, positive associations in the training session.
+Therefore, your reactive dog must never feel “as if they are chased by a bear”.
+If you approach the trigger too closely, they will not be able to make any lasting, positive associations in the training session.

 Always keep your dog from “losing it”.
 A barking, lunging dog is not the right state of mind to make positive memories.